If you are having issues with the Android emulator, like it not showing up on screen, then this guide will help you to fix it up.

-If you are developing an android application and when you run the application and its shows your android app is installed is successful in a virtual device.
+Suppose you are developing an Android application, and when you run the application, it shows your Android app is successfully installed on a virtual device.

-Step 1.
-First, go to the Tool Menu, In the tool, menu select AVD Manager.
+First, go to the Tools menu.
+In the tool menu, select AVD Manager.

-Step 2.
-Android Virtual Manager screen will be the next in this screen click on play button which will be below Actions tab.
+The Android Virtual Manager screen will be shown on your screen.
+Click on the play button which will be below the Actions tab.

-Step .3 Once you click on the play button a pop-up will show up and it will show you to delete all the lock files in the specified directory.
+Once you click on the play button, a pop-up will show up, and it will show you how to delete all the locked files in the specified directory.

-A lock file is used to prevent applications to crash from concurrent usage.
+A lock file is used to prevent applications from crashing during concurrent usage.

 $ rm -rf /home/shen/.android/avd/Pixel_2_API_29.avd/*.lock

-Step 5.
-Now try to install and run the application this time emulator will show up.
+Now try to install and run the application, and I’m sure this time the emulator will show up.

 A man with a tech effusive who has explored some of the amazing technology stuff and is exploring more.
 While moving towards, I had a chance to work on Android development, Linux, AWS, and DevOps with several open-source tools.